idamsufiana/HitungGaji/README.md

 Simple Apps calculates salary for different country

-Backend only, developed using java spring boot, Implementing factory pattern, it retrieves datas from mySQL
+Backend only, developed using java spring boot, Implementing factory pattern to calculate formula by country (Indonesia & Vietname) it retrieves data from mySQL